 Logical Operators in R

-The Comparison Operators are used to compare two variables, and what if we want to compare more than one condition?
+The Comparison Operators are useful to compare two variables, and what if we want to compare more than one condition?
 Very simple, R logical operators do the trick for you.

 The table below describes the Logical Operators.